 - Diet: Eating more fatty foods and less fibrous foods can lead to cancer.

-- Hereditary effects: If someone in the family has had this cancer in the past, others are at risk.
+- Genetic effects: If someone in the family has had this cancer in the past, others are at risk.

-- Colon Polyps: Polyps grow on the lining of the rectum or rectum which is initially a benign tumour but can later become malignant.
+- Colon Polyps: Polyps grow on the lining of the rectum or rectum, which is initially a benign tumor but can later become malignant.

 - Ulcer Inflammation: People with ulcerative colitis are 30 times more likely to get this cancer than others,

 Usually, who have the risk of colon cancer